-Services include safe shelter for women and their children, meals, clothing, and personal hygiene items.
+Services include safe shelter for individuals and families, meals, clothing, and personal hygiene items.

 Upon arrival, basic needs are met.
 Advocates work with Kansas City School District to enroll school-age youth in our onsite K-6 school (or transport to current school) and enroll infant to age 4 in onsite childcare.
 The children’s services allow the mothers to attend therapy groups, classes, and pursue individual goals toward self-sufficiency.